Mindfulness – is it for me?

 You can develop mindfulness during regular activities such as when walking, driving or even while brushing your teeth.
 The key is to try and focus only on the present moment and not pay too much attention to your thoughts about the past or the future.

 When you concentrate on what’s happening around you, you’re less likely to get caught up in your thoughts.
+Looking for ways of how to be more present?
 Ask yourself whether you feel hot or cold.
 What does the air feel like on your face?
 What sounds can you hear?
 What can you smell?
 Is your breathing slow or fast?
 Are you tired?
 Are you hungry?
 How do you feel?

 Try not to be judgmental about anything you notice